Alstom Citadis Spirit: Metrolinx

 Metrolinx, a provincial transit agency within the province of Ontario, has placed an order for 61 Citadis Spirit vehicles to serve future light rail lines in the Greater Toronto Area.
-Metrolinx intends to assign 17 vehicles from the order to serve the planned Finch West LRT in Toronto while the remaining 44 vehicles will go to the planned Hurontario LRT in Mississauga.
+Metrolinx intends to assign 17 vehicles from the order to serve the planned Line 6 Finch West in Toronto while the remaining 44 vehicles will go to the planned Hurontario LRT in Peel Region.
 Both lines are under construction.
 To fill the Metrolinx order, Alstom has set up a plant in Brampton, Ontario, that will create 100 to 120 full-time direct jobs.
 In September 2020, the Brampton plant was assembling its first Citadis, which was delivered to the Finch West LRT maintenance and storage facility in late July 2021.

 The Metrolinx website described the passenger capacity of the 48.4 m vehicle ordered as 120 seated and 216 standing.
 The vehicle will have space for wheelchairs, strollers and (outside of peak hours) bicycles.
 (The vendor brochure gives a maximum capacity of 340 passengers for that length of vehicle.)
 Metrolinx expects to operate the vehicles at approximately 60 km/h although Alstom lists the Citadis' maximum speed as 100 km/h.

 Metrolinx placed the Citadis Spirit order mainly because it was concerned that Bombardier might not be able deliver an order of Flexity Freedom vehicles in time to open Line 5 Eglinton, a light rail line under construction in Toronto.
 If Bombardier failed to deliver, Metrolinx would be liable for heavy penalties of $500,000 per day payable to the consortium building that line.
 Thus, the Citadis Spirit order acted as insurance in case Bombardier fails to complete the Flexity Freedom order on time.
 If Bombardier is late, then the 44 vehicles for the Hurontario LRT could completely service Line 5 Eglinton.

+Quebec City

+In April 2022, Quebec City started a selection process for a supplier of light-rail vehicles.
+In February 2023, Alstom Transport Canada Inc. was chosen as the successful bidder.
+Besides supplying the vehicles, it will also maintain them for 30 years.
+Before Alstom won the contract, the tramway project called for vehicles to be 43 m long and have a certain distinctive outward appearance, suggesting customization.

+The contract calls for the construction of 34 Citadis Spirit LRVs, with an option for 5 more to handle any increase in ridership.
+The contract is worth $1.34 billion, of which $569 million is for building the vehicles and $768 million is for 30 years of maintenance.
+The vehicles will be designed in Saint-Bruno-de-Montarville and assembled at Alstom's factory in La Pocatière.
+The contract requires that the vehicles have 25 percent local content; however, many parts will be manufactured in Mexico.
+Alstom will provide operator training for RTC staff.